 The Xochipala Property, located in Guerrero State, Mexico, is comprised of the contiguous Celia Gene and Celia Generosa concessions.
 Minera Xochipala acquired the Xochipala Property in 2007.
-In fiscal 2014, the Company obtained a judgement from the Federal Tribunal of Mexico upholding the 2012 registration of the Xochipala Property in the name of Minera Xochipala and terminating a competing claim to the Company's title.

 (b) Salvador Property, Guerrero State, Mexico

 The Salvador Property is a mining concession 100% owned by Minera Xochipala.